-3.17.9.
-This section should describe the overall accountability for the management system and the assignment of individuals for the coordination, development, application and maintenance of the management system.

-3.17.10.
-This section should describe how processes and activities will be developed and effectively managed to achieve the organization's goals without compromising safety, in accordance with Requirement 10 of GSR Part 2 [52].

-3.17.11.
-It should also be described how other relevant factors of the management system, such as the application of the graded approach and the management of resources, will be addressed in the management system in accordance with Requirements 6, 7 and 9 of GSR Part 2 [52].
+- 3.17.9.
+This section should describe the overall accountability for the management system and the assignment of individuals for the coordination, development, application and maintenance of the management system. - 3.17.10.
+This section should describe how processes and activities will be developed and effectively managed to achieve the organization's goals without compromising safety, in accordance with Requirement 10 of GSR Part 2 [51]. - 3.17.11.
+This section should also describe how other relevant factors of the management system, such as the application of the graded approach and the management of resources, will be addressed in the management system in accordance with Requirements 6, 7 and 9 of GSR Part 2 [51].